 Such a decision can be modeled effectively in a Bayesian framework, often applied recently to perceptual inference (see Bülthoff & Yuille, 1991; Feldman, 2001; Knill & Richards, 1996; Landy, Maloney, Johnston, & Young, 1995 for examples).
 In this section we formulate a Bayesian model of observers in our task.
 As with any observer model, the critical issue is what to assume about the observer's state of knowledge and beliefs.
 In our model, we assume only that the observer has certain subjective expectations about the probability of feature changes, which are encoded in a probability distribution function.
-The observer can then "turn the Bayesian crank," and place an interpretation on a particular display by, in essence, plugging this distribution into Bayes' rule.
+The observer can then "turn the Bayesian crank," interpreting a particular display by, in essence, plugging this distribution into Bayes' rule.
 This yields a decision function that, we then show, serves very well as a model of the data from our six experiments.
+The significance of the optimality of the model, i.e. of its status as an ideal observer, will be discussed below.